Carrom: History

 The United States Carrom Association reports on competitions in the US and Canada and has a player ranking list as of the last tournament.

-A group of Carrom lovers grouped together in 2004 and established the Pakistani Carrom Federation or PCF.
+A group of Carrom enthusiasts grouped together in 2004 and established the Pakistani Carrom Federation or PCF.
 The PCF have worked to build clubs across Pakistan to promote and teach the game.

 The German Carrom Federation was founded in 1986 with the objective of supporting and maintaining the game of Carrom.
 The federation oversees Germany Carrom Clubs and teams throughout Germany.

 The Italian Carrom Federation was founded in 1995 by a group of Carrom enthusiasts and is responsible for the spread of the game throughout Italy.
 The federation is supported by a large number of volunteers who regularly run events throughout Italy to teach and educate about the game.

 The Japan Carrom Federation was established in 1997.
 In 2001 they moved into their new headquarters in Tokyo from Hikone.
 Originally set up to allow players to compete in overseas tournament but held their first national championship in 2004 and now hold tournaments, demonstrations and training camps across Japan.

-The board and pieces can be bought in UK, Europe, North America or Australia and are usually imported from India.
+The board and pieces can be bought in Europe, North America or Australia and are usually imported from India.
 The most expensive boards are made to a high standard with high quality wood and decorations though cheaper boards are available.
 Some of the largest exporters of carrom boards are in India, e.g. Precise, Surco, Syndicate Sports and Paul Traders.